cpmech/tritet/README.md

 and [Tetgen](http://tetgen.org/).
 However, the code here does not create a one-to-one interface to these two awesome libraries.
 Also, this create tries to keep it as simple as possible.

-One important aspect of this crate is that all the data structures accessed by the C-code is allocated on the "C-side", by (carefully) using
+One important aspect of this crate is that all the data structures accessed by the C-code are allocated on the "C-side", by (carefully) using
 "malloc."
 Therefore, there is no "pointers" going forth and back from Rust to C. We then make use of [Valgrind](https://valgrind.org/) and tests to make sure all is (hopefully) all right.